What is Clickjacking

 add_header X-Frame-Options SAMEORIGIN;

-To configure IIS to send the X-Frame-Options header, add this to your site’s Web.config file:
+IIS: Add the following to your site’s Web.config file:

 <system.webServer>